Operation Irini: Incidents

-European Union in an official statement said that the operation IRINI gave 5 hours notice to Turkey (4 hours in line with the international maritime practice + 1 hour extension at the request of the Turkish Embassy in Rome, where Operation IRINI’s Headquarters are located).
+European Union in an official statement said that the Operation Irini gave five hours notice to Turkey (four hours in line with the international maritime practice plus a one hour extension at the request of the Turkish Embassy in Rome, where Operation Irini's headquarters are located).
 After the time elapsed and no answer has received from Turkey, the soldiers boarded the ship and started the inspection in accordance with internationally agreed procedures including NATO procedures.
 Later, when Turkey formally and with delay notified of its refusal to grant the permission for inspection, the search operation terminated and the soldiers left the ship.
 Until then, nothing suspicious has found on the ship.
-In addition, the statement reminded that the IRINI operation is in accordance with the UN Security Council Resolutions 2292 (2016) and 2526 (2020) and that the UN Security Council Resolution 2292 (2016) calls upon all flag States to cooperate with inspections.
-These resolutions are binding for all UN Member States, including the Turkey.
+In addition, the statement reminded that the Irini operation is in accordance with the UN Security Council resolutions 2292 (2016) and 2526 (2020) and that the UN Security Council resolution 2292 (2016) calls upon all flag states to cooperate with inspections.
+These resolutions are binding for all UN member states, including Turkey.
 A secret EU report cited by the Deutsche Presse-Agentur, indicated that the Turkish vessel had long been watched on suspicion of making illegal arms shipments.
-In addition, the Der Spiegel reported that the operation Irini's military analysts, in a report for United Nations, had previously spotted arms being unloaded in the Libyan port of Misrata in satellite images.
+In addition, Der Spiegel reported that Operation Irini's military analysts, in a report for United Nations, had previously spotted arms being unloaded in the Libyan port of Misrata in satellite images.
 Furthermore, EU report's authors said that suspicious cargo was again sighted in November while the ship was docked in the Turkish port of Ambarli.

-Turkish prosecutors launched an investigation into the incident on 27 November 2020, which is not expected to lead to arrests or the extradition of officials involved in the search.
+Turkish prosecutors launched an investigation into the incident on 27 November 2020, which was not expected to lead to arrests or the extradition of officials involved in the search.